Presenting: Jordan B. Peterson vs Nietzsche.

 Peterson doesn’t seem to be a particularly good Child either.
 He seems so heavy and Camel-like that the wild foxes may hesitate to befriend him (see “The Little Prince”).
 That Peterson wins this phase hands down is due to the fact that when he rambles a bit, and agrees to let himself be interviewed by people who are set on “doing him in” and when he breaks the authoritarians speech codes, he does it with an openness and courage signifying not the Lion, nor the Camel but the embodied sense of the Child that knows that something is important and it is important to try to understand it.

-Fun fact II: Nietzsche attacked the church for its inhumanity.
+Fun fact: Nietzsche attacked the church for its inhumanity.
 Having torn down the church he lets the sun break through the ruins, letting nature grow from its ground.
 Here (as I read it) in the resulting wilderness he leaves a innocent child for us to ponder.
 Can this be seen as a redemption of the Jesus myth?
 Yes.
+Not because Nietzsche was religious but because it’s the greatest story ever.